|Montreal artist Julie Trudel is at NSCAD University through the Bill and Isabel Pope Artist in Residence program.|

 The Robert Pope Foundation provides support of artists, public art galleries, cancer patients, palliative care and community wellness in the name of Robert Pope, a Nova Scotia artist and NSCAD alumnus who died of Hodgkin’s Disease in 1992.
-The residency at NSCAD is named in memory of Robert Pope’s parents Bill and Isabel Pope.
+The artist in residence at NSCAD is named in memory of Robert Pope’s parents Bill and Isabel Pope.
 Past Bill and Isabel Pope Artists in Residence include Colin Dorward from Edmonton, AB; Rachel MacFarlane from Toronto, ON; and Rick Leong from Victoria, BC.

 Colin Muir Dorward has this to say about his time as the Pope Foundation Artist in Residence:

 “This is a huge gift to the arts in Canada – a rare opportunity for painters to be given safe, funded space for carte blanche research creation.
 It’s the size of the gift that made it so effective; I was able to extend my time in Halifax beyond the residency, and work to develop a second body of work that exhibited later in Ottawa.
 Looking back, it’s clear that my practice continues to be guided by what I developed there in proximity with NSCAD.
 Projects like this evidently benefit the artist beyond the moment of the residency itself.”